 On several occasions, I was invited to stay in the magnificent house, but I never went.
 To my great shame, I must tell you that I didn't go, because they were two gay men sharing a house.
 What is that but homophobia?
 I must call it that, for that is what it is.

-After several years, T. and H. moved from the Midwest to a city the Southwest, buying an even more palatial house, and my sister and brother-in-law bought a house of their own.
+After several years, R. and H. moved from the Midwest to a city the Southwest, buying an even more palatial house, and my sister and brother-in-law bought a house of their own.

 Two or three times a year, my sister went to stay with them, and I was invited there, too, but I never went, for the same shameful reason.
 Finally, one spring, about three years ago, my sister was going to stay at their house for a week to care for their dogs while they were out of town.
 I had been through a particularly trying time in my own life, and I thought that, since my sister would be staying alone with the dogs, I'd invite myself to stay there with her for a week in the lap of luxury.
 After turning down all their invitations, I invited myself to their home, because they would not be there.
 How's that for ingratitude and chutzpah?
 Oh, the shame!
 They said fine, and I bought my plane ticket.

-I flew into the city in the Southwest, and there as I deplaned I saw a man in a black suit waiting for me, holding a sign with my name on it.
+I flew into the city in the Southwest, and after I retrieved my baggage, I saw a man in a black suit waiting for me, holding a sign with my name on it.
 He took my luggage and led me to the limo in which he drove me to the house.
 What can I say, but that I loved every minute of it.
 No hassle, no fuss, just sit back and enjoy the ride.